Skip to content

 ) -> list[Selector]

-From one engine, builds and verifies a list of selectors.
+From one set of credentials, builds and verifies a list of selectors.

 Parameters: